NoosWare/noos_api_tutorials/error_handling/README.md

     auto callback = [&](std::vector<noos::object::face> faces) {
                         std::cout << "faced detected: " << faces.size() << std::endl;
                     };

+    // We need to create a platform object with our user and password for using
+    // the NOOS Cloud
+    // IMPORTANT: You have to change your user and password.
+The example doesn't work
+    //
+    platform node = {"demo.noos.cloud", "9001", "your_pass", "your_user"};

     //
     // For adding our error handler, we have to specify all the template parameters
     // that callable class needs.
 For more information @see noos::cloud::callable